Effect-TS/schema/README.md

 );
 ```

-## parseNumber
+### parseNumber

-In the following section, we demonstrate how to use the `parseNumber` combinator to convert a `string` schema to a `number` schema and parse string inputs into numbers.
-The `parseNumber` combinator allows parsing special values such as `NaN`, `Infinity`, and `-Infinity` in addition to regular numbers.
+Transforms a `string` into a `number` by parsing the string using `parseFloat`.

+The following special string values are supported: "NaN", "Infinity", "-Infinity".

 ```ts
 import * as S from "@fp-ts/schema/Schema";